Lashmanbala/kafka_spark_structured_streaming/README.md

 Incase of malformed incoming data, the error data will be stored in postgres db table for further processing.

 Incase of any exceptional scenario such as unavailability of database, the unprocessed data will be saved as a parquet file in a directory for reprocessing.

+Postgres runs in a container and the tables'll be created while initializing the container with init.sql file in init_scripts directory.

 ## Setup
 To setup this project locally, follow these steps